$1 million for hygiene services for Seattle homeless people restored

 Project Homeless is a new Seattle Times initiative that examines and explains the region’s complex problem of homelessness with watchdog reporting and solutions-oriented stories.
 Project Homeless is community-funded journalism with support from the Bill & Melinda Gates Foundation, Campion Foundation, Paul G. Allen Family Foundation, Raikes Foundation, Schultz Family Foundation, Seattle Foundation, Seattle Mariners and Starbucks.
 Seattle Times editors and reporters operate independently of the funders and maintain editorial control over Project Homeless content.

 The city had not eliminated all hygiene and emergency-shelter funding.
-Some organizations, including SHARE/WHEEL, received transitional, so-called bridge funding from the city to keep them operating through the first part of 2018.
+Some organizations, including SHARE/WHEEL, received transitional, so-called bridge funding to keep them operating through the first part of 2018.

 Most Read Stories